vppillai/h3Docs/apps/wifi_ota_app_upgrade/readme.md

     -   if no new image is available then bootloader will hand over control without programming any image and application image already present in the program-flash area will start executing

 14. If any new image is available in external flash bootloader will try to program the new image.
 During programming if bootloader finds that the image is not valid (based on certain criteria, check "ota_bootloader" project reference for more details) then , bootloader will stop programming that particular image and check for other highest ranked (check "ota_bootloader" project reference for more details) valid image prepsent in the external flash and start programming it.
 Once programming is completed successfully , bootloader will hand over control and application will start executing.

+15. User will come to know if new image is running by checking the slot number in console print ( as mention above under  "Application Header Structure"- topic )